phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 </AllInOneProvider>
 ```

-We can construct one array containing all provider from outside like below:
+We can construct one array containing all providers from outside like below:

 ```ts
 const providers = [Provider1, Provider2, Provider3, Provider4];
 ```

-If there's a provided children (`<App />`), firstly we think about the last Provider `Provider4`
+If there's a provided `children` (`<App />`), firstly we think about the last Provider `Provider4`

 So initially we have: